guyindepurker/Dicee-Game/README.md

 Created with pure JS(Vanilla JS).

 ## GitHub Pages
-You can see the site at the following link:
+You can see the game at the following link:
 [GitHub Pages](https://guyindepurker.github.io/Dicee-Game/)

 Or copy this link